Ugwuoba: Boundaries

-Ugwuoba is bounded by Amansea, Awka North LGA, Anambra State to West, Oji River urban on the East, Ozzu Ndiukwuenu in Orumba North LGA, Anambra State and Inyi also in Oji River LGA to the South and Obinofia Ndiagu in Ezeagu LGA, Enugu State to the North.
+Ugwuoba is bounded by Amansea and Ebenebe in Awka North LGA, Anambra State to West, Oji River urban on the East, Ozzu Ndiukwuenu in Orumba North LGA, Anambra State and Inyi also in Oji RiverLGA to the South and Obinofia Ndiagu in Ezeagu LGA, Enugu State to the North.
 The town is very close to Awka, the capital city of Anambra State.
 Two major federal roads passes through the middle of the Town.

 Economy

 The people of Ugwuoba are notable farmers.
 Mamu Forest Reserve is an annex of the Ugwuoba land.
 There is a federal agricultural research settlement in Agungwu and Aguabosi villages.
 One of the popular markets of the town is the Ugwuoba Garki cattle market.
 The market is strategically located around the border of Enugu and Anambra States along the Enugu-Onitsha expressway.
 Afor Market Ugwuoba attracts traders from Awka, Oji-River urban, Enugu and its environs.

 The town is home to Akukwa field in the OPL 907 area, first drilled by Shell in 1938–1939.
 Thereafter, the gas field recorded further successful drills by Shell-BP in 1955 and 1956.